vadimdemedes/ink/readme.md

 ### Getting Started

 To ensure all examples work and you can begin your adventure with Ink, make sure to set up a JSX transpiler and set JSX pragma to `h`.
-Don' forget to import `h` into every file that contains JSX.
+Don't forget to import `h` into every file that contains JSX.

 ```jsx
 const {h} = require('ink');